A synovial biopsy is the removal of a piece of tissue lining a joint for examination. The tissue is called the synovial membrane.

 Biopsy - synovial membrane; Rheumatoid arthritis - synovial biopsy; Gout - synovial biopsy; Joint infection - synovial biopsy; Synovitis - synovial biopsy

-El-Gabalawy HS.
-Synovial fluid analyses, synovial biopsy, and synovial pathology.
-In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
-Kelley and Firestein's Textbook of Rheumatology.
-10th ed.
-Philadelphia, PA: Elsevier; 2017:chap 53.
+El-Gabalawy HS, Tanner S. Synovial fluid analyses, synovial biopsy, and synovial pathology.
+In: Firestein GS, Budd RC, Gabriel SE, Koretzky GA, McInnes IB, O'Dell JR, eds.
+Firestein and Kelley's Textbook of Rheumatology.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 56.

 West SG.
 Synovial biopsies.
-In: West SG, ed.
+In: West SG, Kolfenbach J, eds.
 Rheumatology Secrets.
-3rd ed.
-Philadelphia, PA: Elsevier Mosby; 2015:chap 9.
+4th ed.
+Philadelphia, PA: Elsevier; 2020:chap 9.

 Updated by: Diane M. Horowitz, MD, Rheumatology and Internal Medicine, Northwell Health, Great Neck, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.